2013 FIA WTCC Race of Hungary: Qualifying

 Tarquini was quickest in the first part of qualifying.
 Fredy Barth set his best lap late in the session which knocked Pepe Oriola out of the top twelve.
 Nash and Mehdi Bennani were the final two drivers who would go through to Q2 and both were in the pits but Oriola was unable to beat their times for earlier on.
 Thompson had earlier in the session been running in the top ten but ended the session sixteenth having been called in for weighing near the end of the session.

-Michelisz held the fastest time briefly until Muller demoted him moments later, a time the rest of the Q2 participants couldn't beat it.
+Michelisz held the fastest time briefly until Muller demoted him moments later, a time the rest of the Q2 participants couldn't beat.
 The RML driver took pole position ahead of local driver Michelisz and the two works Honda drivers.
 Tarquini aborted his first lap and at the end of the session and returned to the track near the end of the session to set a time to put him third on the grid ahead of Monteiro.
 Nash was the quickest independent driver in seventh while his teammate Alex MacDowall in tenth would take the pole position when the grid was reversed for race two.

 Tom Boardman had all his times removed when his car failed the ride height check after Q1, he would start at the back of the grid for both races.